joergjo/go-samples/README.md

 This repo contains various Go applications that I have ported from other development stacks (typically demo applications that I have found useful over the years) or small, yet useful applications I have developed myself.
-All samples use [Taskfiles](https://taskfile.dev) as simpler to use alternative to Makefiles and allow you to build the app, run tests, create a container image etc. Using Taskfiles isn't required to use these samples, but if you're new to Go will they help you getting started quickly without having to know the Go toolchain, the Docker CLI etc.
+All samples use [Taskfiles](https://taskfile.dev) as simpler to use alternative to Makefiles and allow you to build the app, run tests, create a container image etc. Using Taskfiles isn't required to use these samples, but if you're new to Go will they help you to get started quickly without having to know the Go toolchain, the Docker CLI etc.

 ## Table of contents

-1. [booklibrary](./booklibrary): This a port of Addy Osmani's venerable booklibrary API found in the Book Developing BAckbone.js Applications originally written in JavaScript for Node.js.
+1. [booklibrary](./booklibrary): This a port of Addy Osmani's venerable booklibrary API found in the Book Developing Backbone.js Applications originally written in JavaScript for Node.js.
    The Go version makes use of [chi](https://go-chi.io/#/) to implement as RESTful resource, the official [Mongo driver for Go](https://pkg.go.dev/go.mongodb.org/mongo-driver), and exposes [Prometheus metrics](https://prometheus.io/docs/tutorials/instrumenting_http_server_in_go/).